 Me What finally turned the tide for you and helped you get over your hang-ups about being dominant?

-Him The two of us talking about it and you telling me that it was something you really wanted.
-That me being a Bad Boy let you be a Bad Girl.
-That you couldn’t get there on your own without me leading it.
+Him Talking about it with my wife and her telling me that it was something she really wanted.
+That me being a Bad Boy let her be a Bad Girl.
+That she couldn’t get there on her own without me leading it.

 Me What fears kept you from being dominant?

 Him The fear that I would escalate … like a drug … that I’d need more and more in order to be satisfied.
-Would it lead to me wanting to use whips and chains and hurting you?
-If I tie you up, am I going to want more at some point.
-You’re my wife.
-I would never want to hurt you.
+Would it lead to me wanting to use whips and chains and hurting her?
+If I tie her up, am I going to want more at some point.
+She’s my wife.
+I would never want to hurt her.

 Me What calmed your fears about that?

-Him You telling me that you had boundaries, that there are limits about what you would be willing to do.
-That you didn’t want to be hurt or have threesomes or crazy shit like that.
+Him Her telling me that she had boundaries, that there are limits about what she would be willing to do.
+That she didn’t want to be hurt or have threesomes or crazy shit like that.
 No whips, no chains., no nutty stuff.
 Discussing hard limits helped and I realized that our hard limits are pretty much the same.

-Him Even though it was a turn-on to me, I felt like it was degrading to you.
+Him Even though it was a turn-on to me, I felt like it was degrading to her.
 I couldn’t really believe that women like to be dominated.
 It’s so different from what I like, that it’s hard to understand why women like it.
 But they do.
 I still don’t understand it, but it works.
 For both of us.
-I like dominating you, you like being dominated.
+I like dominating her, she likes being dominated.
 It’s a win/win.